TMJ Treatment and Night Guard

 Bruxism or teeth grinding is common.
-Due to grinding teeth enamel of teeth wear off and overtime dentin will expose.some times micro cracks will appear after prolonged grinding teeth.
+Due to grinding teeth, the enamel of teeth wear off, and overtime dentin will expose.
+Sometimes micro-cracks will appear after prolonged grinding teeth.
 These may cause teeth sensitivity.

 Some of the symptoms of TMD are:

 Pain during opening or closing mouth

 Jaw Clicking or popping

 Many of these symptoms can often be associated with other health problems, so only a medical professional can tell you if it is due to TMD.
 Teeth grinding is an especially problematic symptom because it can lead to further problems.
-Prolonged teeth grinding, or bruxism, can cause enamel to wear off teeth and expose dentin (Attrition).
+Prolonged teeth grinding, or bruxism can cause enamel to wear off teeth and expose dentin (Attrition).
 This material is softer than enamel and more susceptible to decay.
 Sensitivity to hot and cold food or drink may also develop from excessive teeth grinding.

 If you suspect you may have TMD come in for a consultation.
-We can help diagnose you and provide relief for your symptoms.
+Dr. Ahmadian in Arlington Advanced Dental Care can help diagnose you and provide relief for your symptoms.
 Pain relievers and hot/cold compresses are short term methods to provide relief for pain symptoms.
-A night guard can be used to help prevent or lessen the effects of teeth grinding at night.
-This can lead to a more permanent solution.
-In very severe cases of TMD surgery may be required, but behavioral treatments to change the way you use your jaw muscles are usually enough to provide relief.
+A night guard can be used to help prevent or lessen the effects of teeth grinding at night that can lead to a more permanent solution.
+In very severe cases of TMD, surgery may be required.
+But behavioral treatments to change the way you use your jaw muscles are usually enough to provide relief.